 VOLUNTEER – http://www.cctenn.org/volunteer.cfm

 I’ve volunteered with World Relief’s youth program in Nashville and mentor the coolest high school gal through it, so I can also say that this organization does great work, both in Nashville and all across America and the world.
-Like Catholic Charities, World Relief provides refugee resettlement services.
-Research to find your local World Relief office.
+Unfortunately, World Relief's Nashville office was closed.
+Research to find your own local World Relief office.

 There are other nonprofit organizations in the U.S. that provide refugee resettlement services, but these are the only two agencies I have worked with first-hand.